Fur farming: Ireland

 In Ireland there were three fur farms in operation as of August 2014.
 These farms focused mainly on the trade of mink fur (some farms which previously used fox fur were winding down operation as such trade is no longer economically viable).
 In 2006, approximately 170,000 mink and 300 foxes were harvested in Ireland.
 Furs were exported from Ireland to other EU member states or to countries in Asia and North America.
 In Ireland, fur farms were monitored by the Department of Agriculture, and welfare standards of Ireland and the European Union were required to be adhered to at all times.

 In October 2009, there were discussions within the political sphere on the banning of fur farms in Ireland.
 Animal welfare groups welcomed such proposals, though concern was highlighted, in terms of its impact on rural communities where alternative industries are scarce.
 Fur farming in Ireland contributed about €15 million per year to the economy as of 2014.
 A ban was subsequently passed before being overturned by Minister for Agriculture at the time Simon Coveney of Fine Gael after the party formed a new government following the 2011 election.

 A renewed campaign and efforts to push the Irish government or current Minister for Agriculture Michael Creed to re-implement a phase-out ban took place from 2018 to 2019.
 Following the introduction of the Solidarity party's 'Prohibition of Fur Farming Bill 2018', the government gave in to political and public pressure and agreed conclusively through Minister Creed to implement a phase-out ban on fur farming in Ireland with the finer details to be announced afterwards.

 Legislation banning fur farming in Ireland was brought into force on 4 April 2022, resulting in the closure of Ireland's three remaining fur farms.

 Netherlands

 Fur farming of chinchillas and foxes is banned.
 Legislation to phase out mink fur farming (and thereby effectively all fur farming) by 2024 was approved by the end of 2012.

+Poland

+On 2 December 2025, the President of Poland signed into law a new amendment prohibiting the commercial breeding of animals for fur.